 Luke Skywalker: “Amazing.
 Every word of what you just said was wrong.
 The Rebellion is reborn today.
 The war is just beginning.
 And I will not be the last Jedi.”

 Over and over again, we’re told that the Empire is bad and the rebels are good.
 In the original trilogy, it’s easy to tacitly accept these assertions because it’s a simple children’s tale between good and evil.
-But now that we’ve gotten all political, it’s no longer that simple.
+But now that we’ve gotten all political, it’s no longer that straightforward.

 Unfortunately, Star Wars has to be Star Wars, so the majority of the story has to revolve around the current weirdo magic user rising up to fight against the current evil wizard.
 Good vs. evil, man.